pauldotyu/azure-pipelines-terraform/README.md

 Once you have the storage account created, make a note of all resource group, storage account, and container and create a backend config file for terraform.
 I put my storage account information in a file called `dev-config.azurerm.tfbackend`.
 Here is a sample of what the file should look like:

+> NOTE: You should create a new temporary directory to work from

 ```SH
 cat << EOF > dev-config.azurerm.tfbackend
 resource_group_name  = "$rgname"